-A notice period is required before you leave; at least six weeks' notice is necessary if you leave between the beginning of the school year and 1 April.
+The following notice period for withdrawal apply: A notice period is required before you leave; at least six weeks' notice is necessary if you leave between the beginning of the school year and 1 April.
+We stipulate that the notice period is either served in school or paid in lieu of the 6 weeks fees.

 If you leave later in the school year after 2 April and until the end of the school year when the re-enrolment process is completed, a notice period of at least eight weeks' notice is necessary.
+We stipulate that the notice period is either served in school or paid in lieu of the 8 weeks fees.

 If you give notice of withdrawal during the summer holidays, after confirming a place for the next academic year, the deposit fee will be retained by the school in lieu of a notice period.